Frazer Township, Allegheny County, Pennsylvania

 Frazer Township is a township in Allegheny County, Pennsylvania, United States.
 The population was 1,164 at the 2020 census.
-The Pittsburgh Mills shopping mall complex is located in the township.
+The Galleria at Pittsburgh Mills shopping mall complex and The Village at Pittsburgh Mills a grocery-anchored regional shopping destination is located in the township.
+The Wagman Observatory which is located in Deer Lakes Park, is also in Frazer.

 Organized in 1914, Frazer Township was named for Robert S. Frazer, a state politician.

 Geography

 According to the United States Census Bureau, the township has a total area of 9.4 sqmi, all land.

 Surrounding neighborhoods

 Frazer Township has seven borders, including Fawn Township from the north to the east, Tarentum and East Deer Township to the southeast, Springdale Township to the south, Harmar Township to the southwest, and Indiana and West Deer Townships to the west.